AlexSchmid22191/ElchiCommand/Readme.md

 certain temperature, or setting a specific flow rate).

 A detailed specification of the configuration file format can be found below.

+#### ElchiCreator Wizard
+ElchiCreator is an interactive command line wizard that helps you in creating a configuration file step-by-step.
+It is especially suited for creating (nested) cycles, e.g. temeprature and trigger or gas and temperature.
+It is found in the ElchiCommander installation directory.

 ### Running